suncoast-devs/handbook/lessons/html-responsive/reading/building-html-css-mobile-first.md

+---
+title: Build a page mobile first.
+---

 import CodePen from '@handbook/CodePen'

-# Build a page mobile first.

 In this section we will build a page to display the members of our team and some paragraphs of text about them.

 Here is a sketch of the site we will make: